Car Insurance FAQs

 Can I get car insurance with a suspended licence?

-Yes, some insurers will still offer car insurance if you have a suspended license – this, however, doesn’t mean you’ll be covered if you drive with a suspended licence.
-If you’re not allowed to drive and yet you take to the road, you’ll be in breach of your policy’s Product Disclosure Statement (PDS) and will not be covered if you need to make a claim.
+Yes, some insurers will still offer car insurance if you have a suspended license – however, this doesn’t mean you’ll be covered if you drive with a suspended licence.
+If you’re not allowed to drive for any reason and you still take to the road, you’ll be in breach of your policy terms and will not be covered if you make a claim.

 Are older cars more expensive to insure?